build-your-own-internet/byoi/future/name-resolution/003-nr-authoritative-server/README.md

 options edns0 trust-ad ndots:0
 ```

 This configuration file is generated for you by Docker, because it's trying to be "helpful."
 The IP address for the nameserver (`127.0.0.11`) is the one that Docker set up for you to provide name-services for all your docker containers.
+This IP address may look familiar to you from the `netstat` output we just looked at. *IT WAS DOCKER THE WHOLE TIME.*

-We don't want that because we're doing this _ourselves._ 💪🏼💪🏼💪🏼
+But we don't want Docker's nonsense because we're doing this _ourselves._ 💪🏼💪🏼💪🏼

 Let's edit that IP address, changing it from `127.0.0.11` to `2.0.0.107`.

-The IP address `2.0.0.107` should look familiar.
-Where have you seen this before?
-The task of answering this question is left to you, the reader, as an exercise. 😊

 This will tell your `host-dns` machine to start using the Knot server that you just configured instead of Docker's weird DNS stuff.

 ## See it working

 Sweet!
-We got our Knot DNS server up and running.
-Let's run a `dig` and see what we get back:
+We got our Knot DNS daemon up and running.
+AND we are using that daemon on the `host-dns` machine to answer name-resolution queries for us.
+Let's test it by running a [dig](../../../chapters/000-getting-started/command-reference-guide.md) command and see what we get back:

 ```bash
 root@host-dns:/# dig host-a.byoi.net